 The ADA is divided into five titles: Employment (Title I), Public Services (Title II), Public Accommodations (Title III), Telecommunications (Title IV), and Miscellaneous (Title V).
 Under Title I of the ADA, an employer must have 15 or more employees to provide qualified disabled persons with equal opportunities in employment.
 Religious entities with 15 or more employees are also covered under Title I. If you believe that you have been discriminated under Title I of the Americans with Disabilities Act, you may file a complaint with the U.S. Equal Employment Opportunity Commission (EEOC) within a period of 180 days following the discrimination date.

 Does the ADA Override Health and Safety Laws?

 It’s important to remember that the Americans with Disabilities Act does not override state and federal health and safety laws.
 Employers must first comply with these laws to ensure a safe and healthy workplace for employees.
 This includes all safety and health requirements set by the U.S. Occupational Safety and Health Administration.
 An employer also has the right to decide whether there is a reasonable accommodation consistent with federal law standards that may prevent an individual with disabilities from safely performing certain job duties.

 The average employee faces a variety of challenges on a daily basis.
 From battling to find a parking space to time constraints while completing work, it can be challenging enough without having to deal with issues like discrimination.
 To ensure that all workers are treated fairly, the federal government enacted the Americans with Disabilities Act that barred private and public employers from committing acts of discrimination in the workplace.
 If you are the victim of discrimination due to a disability, you have rights.
-Contact the experienced employment attorneys at The Brown Firm PLLC for a free consultation today.
+Contact the experienced employment attorneys at The Brown Firm PLLC for a legal consultation today.